All About Hair

 Beware of Big Promises

 There are numerous devices and products that are marketed as effective hair loss treatments, but many of them do not work.
 Beware of all of the false advertising associated with these products.
+If a cure for hair loss in women sounds too good to be true, it probably is.
 Before-and-after pictures may have been doctored to be misleading.
 How do you know if a hair loss treatment really works?
 Ask your dermatologist about any treatment you are considering.
 Look on the FDA and Federal Trade Commission (FTC) websites to search for approved medical devices and drugs.

 Style Your Hair Right

+Hair stylists are a great resource for help for hair loss in women.
 A new haircut or hairstyle may be just what you need to make your hair appear fuller.
 Ask your stylist for advice about getting a shorter cut, parting your hair in a different location, or adding curls or waves to add volume to your hair.
-Use styling products designed for thin hair.
+Products for hair loss in women include using styling products designed for thin hair.
 Some products are added to the roots while hair is damp before blowing dry.
 Some cosmetic products can help disguise the appearance of bald spots.
 Keratin fiber hair cosmetics have a static charge that makes hair appear fuller than it is.
 Ask your stylist or dermatologist for recommendations about the products and strategies that will work best for you.

 Managing Major Hair Loss